verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -parser <PARSER>

     Specify a parser for the Yosys synthesizer [yosys (Verilog-2005), surelog (UHDM), yosys-plugin (SystemVerilog)].
-    The script considers the Yosys conventional Verilog parser if this argument is not used.
+    The script uses the Yosys conventional Verilog parser if this argument is not used.

     **Default:** yosys

 .. note::

-    The ``-parser`` option is only available for the Yosys standalone front-end.
+    Universal Hardware Data Model (UHDM) is a complete modeling of the IEEE SystemVerilog Object Model with VPI Interface, Elaborator, Serialization, Visitor and Listener.
+    UHDM is used as a compiled interchange format in between SystemVerilog tools.
+    The ``yosys-plugins`` parser, which represents the ``read_systemverilog`` command, reads SystemVerilog files directly in Yosys.
+    It executes Surelog with provided filenames and converts them (in memory) into UHDM file.
+Then, this UHDM file is converted into Yosys AST. `[Yosys-SystemVerilog] <https://github.com/antmicro/yosys-systemverilog#usage>`_
-    On the other hand, the Yosys+Odin-II front-end automatically determine the Yosys HDL parser according to the input file extension.
+    On the other hand, the ``surelog`` parser, which uses the ``read_uhdm`` Yosys command, walks the design tree and converts its nodes into Yosys AST nodes using Surelog. `[UHDM-Yosys <https://github.com/chipsalliance/UHDM-integration-tests#uhdm-yosys>`_, `Surelog] <https://github.com/chipsalliance/Surelog#surelog>`_
-    If the input HDL type is not supported by the Yosys conventional Verilog front-end (i.e., ``read_verilog -sv``) and the Yosys plugins are not installed, the Yosys+Odin-II flow results in failure.